Argiphonte/Argiphonte/README.md

 ## Data Analyst

 ### I have been busy analysing several datasets from the e-commerce and health sectors.
-You can see a synthesis of one of these projects [here](https://troopl.com/tbarnouw) on my troopl portfolio and you can have fun seeing most of my work here on GitHub.
+You can see a synthesis of one of these projects [here](https://argiphonte.github.io/ThibaultDataAnalyst.github.io/) on my personal portfolio.

 ## Languages and Tools